ClickCease

 How can adding or withdrawing cash from a portfolio affect long-term returns?

-Adding or withdrawing cash from a portfolio can have an impact on the portfolio's long-term returns.
+Adding or withdrawing cash from a portfolio can impact the portfolio's long-term returns.
 Here are a few ways that adding or withdrawing cash can affect the portfolio:

 Adding or withdrawing cash from a portfolio may be based on an investor's assessment of market conditions.
-If the investor is able to successfully time the market and add or withdraw cash at the right times, it may improve the portfolio's long-term returns.
+If the investor can successfully time the market and add or withdraw cash at the right times, it may improve the portfolio's long-term returns.
 However, if the investor is not successful in timing the market, it may have a negative impact on the portfolio's returns.

 Portfolio rebalancing